 - Improve impedance match: By its very nature an impedance matched RF attenuator will improve the impedance match.
 This can be very useful when driving RF mixers that are match sensitive and their performance will be degraded if a poor match is seen.

 - Variable level control: RF attenuators can be used for level control on the output of items such as signal generators.
 It is far better to be able to generate an accurate fixed level from the basic generator and then used switch attenuators to reduce the signal to the required level.

-RF attenuators are used widely within RF circuits for a variety of reasons.
-Fortunately these attenuators are easy to design and using surface mount technology their performance can be exceedingly good.
+RF attenuators are used widely within RF circuit designs for a variety of reasons.
+Fortunately these attenuators are easy to design and using surface mount technology where the stray inductance levels are very low, their performance can be exceedingly good.